Saudagar (1973 film): Plot

 It is almost the end of the gur season, and Moti does not make a good profit that year.
-One day Phoolbanu making the gur left in between to take bath when Moti arrives and sees the gur has been burnt.
+One day Phoolbanu making the gur leaves in between to take bath when Moti arrives and sees the gur has been burnt.
 He badly beats Phoolbanu with a stick.
-Now he is finally left with no other option than to request Majubee to make a few vats of Gur for him to sell.
+Thereafter, his father in law arrived for reconciliation and they again started living together.

+But one morning Moti while collecting the sap from the palm tree gradually realises his mistake.
+He arrived at home without any plant sap for gur manufacturing.
+Phoolbanu(Phooljan) asked him where are the today's sap.
+Moti said he left the work of gur manufacturing.
+Realising that Moti is upset and totally broken Phoolbanu left for her father's home.
+Simultaneously on the way Phoolbanu saw Moti coming with plant sap but gradually realises that he is going somewhere else.
+Phoolbanu followed him on th way and realised that Moti is going to Majubee's house.
+Moti has finally realised his mistake.
 He takes two cans of date-nectar and approaches Majubee at her husband's house to request her to make him some Gur to sell.
-He is followed by Phoolbanu.
-At first, Majubee is very angry on seeing Moti but understands that he is in a pitiful condition and is indirectly begging her forgiveness.
+At first, Majubee is very angry upon seeing Moti, but she understands that he is in a pitiful condition and is indirectly begging for her forgiveness.
 She also sees Phoolbanu listening to everything from behind a fence.
 As the eyes of the two ladies meet, they start weeping and hug each other affectionately.
-The movie ends with this scene.